 At Origin Bank, we encourage making positive changes to your finances part of your 2022 goals, and we have some tips to help you achieve success for strengthening your financial position.

 - Start with one goal.
-Beyond paying off debt, what can you realistically accomplish over the next 12 months?
+Beyond paying off debt, determine one thing you can realistically accomplish over the next 12 months.
 A weekly or monthly savings goal?
 Getting your savings account above $5,000?
 Opening an IRA?
 Even relatively small goals make a difference, and the feeling of accomplishment is great motivation for taking another step.